MatthewReid854/reliability/docs/Fitting all available distributions to data.rst

 -   best_distribution_name - the name of the best fitting distribution.
 E.g. 'Weibull_3P'
 -   parameters and goodness of fit tests for each fitted distribution.
 For example, the Weibull_3P distribution values are: Weibull_3P_alpha, Weibull_3P_beta, Weibull_3P_gamma, Weibull_3P_BIC, Weibull_3P_AICc, Weibull_3P_AD.

-Confidence intervals for each of the fitted parameters are not reported by ``Fitters.Fit_Everything`` as this would be a large number of outputs.
+Confidence intervals are shown on the plots but they are not reported for each of the fitted parameters as this would be a large number of outputs.
 If you need the confidence intervals for the fitted parameters you can repeat the fitting using just a specific distribution and the results will include the confidence intervals.

-In this first example, we will use Fit_Everything on some data and will return only the dataframe of results.
+In this first example, we will use *Fit_Everything* on some data and will return only the dataframe of results.
 Note that we are actively supressing the 3 plots that would normally be shown to provide graphical goodness of fit indications.

 .. code:: python